markwiggles/Matrix/README.md

 ```
 rails g spree:install
 ```
-Reload your root webpage and you should now see the Spree frontend site with products.
+Reload your root webpage and you should now see the <i>Spree</i> frontend site with products.
-It will be a bit ugly, but nothing some bootstrap css can't fix!
+It will be a bit ugly, but nothing some <i>bootstrap</i> css can't fix!
 <h3>Install Bootstrap</h3>
 ```
 rails g spree_bootstrap_frontend:install